tomtom-international/kotlin-tools/README.md

 ### Logging trace events at specific log levels

-By default, trace events are logged at `Log.DEBUG` level to the default logger, that can be redirected to, for example Android `Log`.
-If you prefer to have certain events logged at a different log level, you can specify the log level with an annotation from `Log.Level`, like this:
+By default, trace events are logged at `LogLevel.DEBUG` level to the default logger, that can be redirected to, for example Android `Log`.
+If you prefer to have certain events logged at a different log level, you can specify the log level with an annotation from `TraceLogLevel`, like this:

 ```
 interface MyTraceEvents : TraceEventListener {

    fun userLoggedIn()           // This events gets logged at the default DEBUG level.

-   @LogLevel(Log.Level.WARN)
+   @TraceLogLevel(LogLevel.WARN)
    fun cannotAccessDatabase()   // This events gets logged at WARN level.
 }
 ```